 Type 304 stainless steel is widely used in a variety of household and commercial applications.
 You’ll find it most kitchen equipment, sinks, and appliances.
 It’s used for transport as chemical containers.
 Industrial grade food processing equipment, particularly in beer brewing, milk processing, and winemaking, all rely on type 304.
 It’s frequently used as an architectural trim and molding.
 It’s used in the mining industry to make woven or welded screens mining, quarrying, and water filtration.
 It’s a common structural design feature in the automotive and aerospace industry, as well as for construction material in buildings.

 Type 316 Stainless Steel

 The addition of 2% to 3% molybendum gives type 316 stainless steel increased resistance to corrosion and pitting.
 It is better suited for high chloride environments where structural pitting and crevices are more likely to occur.
 It performs at elevated temperatures, and is creep resistant, has excellent tensile strength, and outstanding formability and weldability.
-Type 316 is found in heavy chloride environments like chemical processing and equipment, and in the marine industry in general, but specifically for boat fittings, valves and pump trim.
+Type 316 stainless steel is found in heavy chloride environments like chemical processing and equipment, and in the marine industry in general, but specifically for boat fittings, valves and pump trim.
 It’s used in the pharmaceutical and textile industries; in condensers, evaporators and tanks, and food preparation equipment and systems.
 It can also be found in heat exchangers, laboratory benches, and equipment and pollution control equipment.